sodadata/docs/soda-cloud/display-samples.md

 DO NOT enable sample data if your dataset contains sensitive information or personally identifiable information (PII).

 1. From the **Datasets** dashboard, open the dataset in which you want to enable sample data.
-2. Click the **Sample data** tab, then check **Enable Sample Data** to enable Soda Cloud to capture sample data for the dataset during its next scan.
-If you see a message that asks you to review time partitioning settings before enabling, follow the [instructions]({% link soda-cloud/time-partitioning.md %}) to review the settings for the dataset.
+2. Click the **Sample data** tab, then check **Enable Sample Data** to enable Soda Cloud to capture sample data for the dataset during its next scan. <!--If you see a message that asks you to review time partitioning settings before enabling, follow the [instructions]({% link soda-cloud/time-partitioning.md %}) to review the settings for the dataset.-->

 Use the sample data to gain some insight into the data contained in your dataset and help you determine the ways in which you want to test it when you [create a new monitor]({% link soda-cloud/monitors.md %}).